 Table of Contents

 The result of these anomalies are pains in the gut – i.e. IBS stomach pains.
 These pains can be chronic and severe sometimes.
-In fact, there is an estimation of about 10-15% of the global population suffers from IBS.
-With 25 – 45 million people suffering from IBS stomach pains in the United States alone.
+In fact, there is an estimation of about 10-23% of the global population suffers from IBS (*).
+With 25 – 45 million people suffering from IBS stomach pains in the United States alone and between 1.6 and 3.9 million people in the UK (according to NICE).

 Thankfully, IBS stomach pains can be resolved, though many individuals overcomplicate things by attacking symptoms rather than the root causes.